 Meanwhile, the U.S. Bureau of Labor Statistics reported a January national jobless rate of 4 percent, down one-tenth of a percentage point from December.

-DWS also reported that Utah’s nonfarm payroll employment for January increased an estimated 1.9 percent from the prior year, with the state’s economy adding a cumulative 32,800 jobs since January 2024.
-Utah’s current job count stands at about 1,748,000.
+DWS also reported that Utah’s nonfarm payroll employment for January increased an estimated 1.9 percent from the prior year, with the state’s economy adding a cumulative 32,800 jobs since Please log in to see the rest of this story.